by Dan Smith

 Let’s examine just a few:

 - Book publicists are a seedy, untrustworthy lot.
-No, the vast, vast majority of book publicists don’t take your money and run and are not fast-talking BS artists.
+No, the vast majority of book publicists don’t take your money and run and are not fast-talking BS artists.
 This just isn’t true.

 Who takes money and doesn’t promise to deliver specific things?
 Actually, a lot of professionals.
 Does your financial advisor guarantee specific returns on stock investments?
 Does your lawyer guarantee a favorable decision by a judge?
 Does a psychotherapist guarantee you won’t ever get depressed again?